saberbf/POS_Tagging/README.md

 Using Hidden Markov Model (HMM), this Markov Process can be learned in a stochastic approach.
 The basic components of a HMM model for POS tagging are three distributions:

-**Initial Distribution, P<sub>S</sub>(T<sub>i</sub>):** Probability of a sentence in the corpus begins with Ti in the Tag Set.
+**Initial Distribution, P<sub>S</sub>(T<sub>i</sub>):** Probability of a sentence in the corpus begins with T<sub>i</sub> in the Tag Set.

-**Transition distribution, PT (Tj jTi):** Probability of a transition to tag Tj given the current state is tag Ti
+**Transition distribution, P<sub>T</sub> (T<sub>j</sub>|T<sub>i</sub>):** Probability of a transition to tag T<sub>j</sub> given the current state is tag T<sub>i</sub>

-Emission distribution, PE(Wj jTi): Probability of observing the word Wj given the current state is tag Ti
+**Emission distribution, P<sub>E</sub>(W<sub>j</sub>|T<sub>i</sub>):** Probability of observing the word W<sub>j</sub> given the current state is tag T<sub>i</sub>

-The purpose of the POS tagger is to nd the most likely sequence of tags for a given sentence.
+The purpose of the POS tagger is to find the most likely sequence of tags for a given sentence.
 For this purpose, we need to maximize the joint posterior distribution of latent variables, in this case tags, given a sequence of observations, in this case words in a training corpus.
-To be able to imple- ment such optimizer on the HMM model, a dynamic programming algorithm, called Viterbi Algorithm is used.
-This algorithm takes in the aforemen- tioned distributions and iteratively nds a sequence of tags which maximizes this probability.
+To be able to implement such optimizer on the HMM model, a dynamic programming algorithm, called Viterbi Algorithm is used.
+This algorithm takes in the aforementioned distributions and iteratively finds a sequence of tags which maximizes this probability.

-In the provided code, inside the HMM tagger.py le, a HMM class is dened which does all the word counts required to setup the Initial distri- bution log init dist , Transition probability matrix log tran dist , and Emission distributions log emit dist .
-Also, to avoid overtting to the training set and under-weighting the unseen words, a Laplace Smoothing method is used.
-The ( Laplace smoothing ) method under the HMM class
+In the provided code, inside the `<HMM tagger.py>` file, a HMM class is defined which does all the word counts required to setup the Initial distribution log init dist , Transition probability matrix log tran dist , and Emission distributions log emit dist .
+Also, to avoid overfitting to the training set and under-weighting the unseen words, a Laplace Smoothing method is used.
+The ( Laplace smoothing ) method under the HMM class is responsible to form the distributions out of word/tag counts in addition to smoothing these distributions.
+HMM_numpy , inherits the distributions from the HMM_class, and using Viterbi(sentence) method, calculates optimal sequence of tags for a given sentence.
+This method returns the most probable sequence.
+At the top of the code, the HMM main.py has to be called by python to call HMM numpy object.
+This le, in addition to calling the HMM numpy object which respectively setups HMM distributions and Viterbi algorithm, it reads and writes sentences from and to le objects.
+The syntax to call this code, wether you want to evaluate the model on dev set or test it on test set is as below:
+Evaluate the model:
+$ python ./main HMM.py training file dev file
+Test the model:
+$ python ./main HMM.py training file dev file test file To run the code, make sure python 3 is used.

 __Data:__ The dataset is a large corpus of labeled training and testing data, consisting of nearly 1 million words and 50,000 sentences.
 The file format of the datasets is: